Are bicycle accidents covered under insurance?

 bicycle

 Regardless of where you live in Pennsylvania, whether it is in an urban, suburban, or rural area, bicycling offers an accessible form of transportation for everyone.
 However, as a cyclist, you are in a uniquely vulnerable position that makes you susceptible to all sorts of hazardous conditions.
 Because of this, if you have had the misfortune of being involved in a bicycle accident, you may wonder whether your insurance will cover the cost of the damages you’ve sustained.
-Continue reading and contact the personal injury attorneys at Friedman Schuman to learn more about whether bicycle accidents are covered by insurance and how our legal team can help you through the process.
+Continue reading and contact the personal injury attorneys at Friedman Schuman Layser to learn more about whether bicycle accidents are covered by insurance and how our legal team can help you through the process.

 What types of bicycle accidents are covered under insurance?